 Only 3 square kilometers in size with no development anywhere near its shores, Lake Retba still manages to attract large numbers of tourists who want to catch a glimpse of Africa’s only pink lake.

 Situated on the Cap-Vert peninsula and 35km north of Senegal’s capital Dakar, sits Lake Retba, commonly referred to as Le lac Rose, French translation to mean “the pink lake.”
-This natural phenomenon attracts throngs of tourists to West Africa each year, who come to take in this body of water which is quite literally pink in colour, due to its very high mineral concentration and the presence of the Dunaliella Salina bacteria which are attracted to this salt content.
+This natural phenomenon attracts throngs of tourists to West Africa each year, who come to take in this body of water which is quite literally pink in color, due to its very high mineral concentration and the presence of the Dunaliella Salina bacteria which are attracted to this salt content.
 The bacteria produce a red pigment with which it absorbs the sunlight, giving the lake a mesmerizing, obviously unexpected pink hue!

-Aside from similar pink lakes in Saudi Arabia, Azerbaijan and Canada, Senegal is the only African country to boast of such an exquisite body of water!
-Swimming is a must do when visiting Lac Rose, as one floats easily as they would in the Dead Sea, and it is in fact safe to do so as the bacteria are harmless to humans.
+Aside from similar pink lakes in Saudi Arabia, Azerbaijan, and Canada, Senegal is the only African country to boast of such an exquisite body of water!
+Swimming is a must-do when visiting Lac Rose, as one floats easily as they would in the Dead Sea, and it is in fact safe to do so as the bacteria are harmless to humans.